Apolo151/Casting_Agency/README.md

 # Casting agency backend

 ## Motivation
-This is the last project in the Udacity Fullstack Nanodegree It is an api of a casting agency.
+This is the last project in the Udacity Fullstack Nanodegree, It is an api of a casting agency.

 ## Getting Started